viam-labs/speech/README.md

 ### Example configuration

-The following configuration sets up listening mode, uses an ElevenLabs voice "Antoni", makes AI completions available, and uses a 'Gollum' persona for AI completions:
+The following configuration sets up listening mode with local speech-to-text, uses an ElevenLabs voice "Antoni", makes AI completions available, and uses a 'Gollum' persona for AI completions:

 ``` json
 {